 Left-wing ideology is dominant in the news media, in academia, in the school system, and increasingly also in the corporate world.
 How come?

-I believe the major reason for this is social desirability — left-wing views sound good, and make you sound like a good person.
+Left-wing views sound good, and make you sound like a good person.
 For example, by supporting the minimum wage, I show that I care about people less fortunate than me.
 I expanded on this in a previous post.
+This has become increasingly important due to a variety of factors including the dating market, social media, and cancel culture.

-There are three other elements that work together with this main factor, and support it.
-The first is tribal bias: people want to align with their ideological tribe.
-This factor is not in favor of one side or the other, but ensures that once a side takes over, it will form an increasingly uniform front, as people align with the dominant ideology within domains.
-The second is verbal tilt: People who have higher verbal intelligence compared to non-verbal intelligence tend to be more left-wing, and vice-versa.[1, 2] This means that the most writing focused, and most of the best writers will tend to lean left to a higher degree.
-Third, there is an increasing delineation between Somewheres and Anywheres.
+There is an increasing delineation between Somewheres and Anywheres.
 Somewheres live rooted in a specific place, often in a smaller city, while Anywheres are cosmopolitan.
 The Somewheres tend to be more conservative, being rooted in a specific place, history and life.
 The Anywheres tend to be more liberal, live in the big coastal cities, and increasingly form the intellectual elite.

 Left-wing views have always had high cache in academia and elite media.
-What has lead to the increasing dominance in recent years?
+What has led to the increasing dominance in recent years?
 I posit that it is increasing bubbles in everyday life and information spheres.
-In previous decades there was more intermingling in neighborhoods between people of different political affiliations, and newspapers and TV was to a higher degree for a general audience.
-Increasingly, people live near and spend time with people from the same side of the political spectrum, and news sources are becoming increasingly specialized and targeted.
+In previous decades there was more intermingling in neighbourhoods between people of different political affiliations, and newspapers and TV was to a higher degree for a general audience.
+Increasingly, people live near and spend time with people from the same side of the political spectrum, and news sources are becoming increasingly specialised and targeted.
 Wait But Why goes into this in detail.

 The internet and social media allow people to hypothetically hear all view points; but in reality it instead has the effect that it is easier to get the specific information from your tribe.
 When people hear from the other tribe, it will typically be bad or exaggerated takes, together with counter-arguments or mocking from your own tribe.
 You can be fed the best, most sophisticated, and most convincing arguments for your political side, together with selected bad or simplistic takes from the other side.
 Which will confirm your belief that your side is correct, and lead you to further strengthen your bubble.
 These factors work equally for both sides of the ideological spectrum; so they are not the reason for left-wing success.
 But they are the reason for the tipping point effect, in which the left-wing lead has become left-wing dominance.